schmatz/swift-red-black/README.md

 ###Creating a tree

-To create a tree, just initialize it like so
+To create a tree, initialize it like so

 ```swift
 let tree = RedBlackTree<K,V>()